HOLY CRAP! What the hell is with my mouth?!?!

 It’s not even that I’m scared of the sharp pointy, drilly, shock me to death tools…which by the way I totally am, just in case you were wondering.

-It’s also that I have extra nerves in my teeth.
+It’s also that I have extra nerves in my mouth.

 You know when you take something apart to see how it works or to ‘fix it’ and after putting it back together you realize you have like 10 screws left over?